Yelp. Love it or hate it, it's here to stay.

 - Don’t use Yelp as a contest or ad space.
 I mean, unless you’re actually paying for Yelp’s slightly shady advertising service.
 (Yelp has been accused of pushing this service on businesses by threatening to push negative reviews higher on the business’ Yelp page.)

 - Don’t ask your family and friends to write reviews for you.
 They will spot Grandma’s glowing assessment a mile away.

 - You can also attempt to help legitimate reviews be recognized by Yelp.
 If you see a review a real customer has written on your Yelp page, but the review is being filtered, you can add the reviewer as a friend or vote the review useful, funny, or cool.

-And if that doesn’t work, consider finding a solution that works around the filter.
-We've developed a review marketing platform called Renown to aggregate all reviews (even the ones Yelp filters) into one place.
+And if that doesn’t work, consider finding a solution that works around the Yelp filter.
+We've developed a review marketing platform called Renown to aggregate all reviews into one place.
 So, those five-star reviews your clients write might not show up on Yelp since the reviewer has no Yelp friends, but they will show up elsewhere.
 Click here to find out more about Renown.